Kranjska Klobasa

 Slovenia's EU-protected (PGI) Carniolan sausage — pork-and-bacon sausages (about 200-220 g each, in pairs) seasoned with garlic, salt, and black pepper only, smoked over beech wood, then poached gently in water.
 Served whole with mustard, fresh horseradish, and dark bread.
 The sausage shape is distinctive: two short, plump fingers connected by a string.
 The flagship product of the former Duchy of Carniola.

-Kranjska klobasa (literally 'Carniolan sausage') traces to the 19th-century Duchy of Carniola, where the recipe was perfected by butchers in the Gorenjska region.
-The sausage received EU PGI (Protected Geographical Indication) status in 2015 — only sausages made in Slovenia using the specific recipe (75% pork, 25% bacon, 5% added water, only salt-garlic-pepper) can be called kranjska klobasa.
-The dish became a global ambassador for Slovenia after Slovenian-American immigrants brought it to Ohio and Pennsylvania (where it's called 'Cleveland kielbasa' and served at football games).
-NASA astronaut Sunita Williams ate kranjska klobasa in space in 2007 — making it the first Slovenian dish to reach orbit.
+Kranjska klobasa (literally 'Carniolan sausage') is named after the Duchy of Carniola (Kranjska in Slovene, Krain in German), a duchy of the Austrian Empire and, from the 15th century, the central province of the Slovenian lands; the recipe was perfected by butchers in the Gorenjska region.
+In documented sources, it appears in Katharina Prato's German cookbook Süddeutsche Küche (1896), while the Slovene term 'kranjska klobasa' was first recorded in the sixth edition of Felicita Kalinšek's Slovenska kuharica (1912).
+In January 2015 it was registered as an EU Protected Geographical Indication (PGI), over objections from Austria, Croatia, and Germany — only sausages made in Slovenia to the specific spec (about 75–80% lean pork, at most 20% bacon, at most 5% added water, seasoned only with Sečovlje sea salt, garlic, saltpetre, and black pepper) can be called kranjska klobasa.
+It became a global ambassador for Slovenia after Slovenian-American immigrants brought it to Ohio and Pennsylvania (where it's called 'Cleveland kielbasa' and served at football games).
+In December 2006 it flew to the International Space Station aboard Space Shuttle Discovery (mission STS-116) as a Christmas gift to NASA astronaut Sunita Williams, whose mother was Slovene-American (née Zalokar) — making it the first Slovenian dish to reach orbit.
 Modern Slovenian families eat it for breakfast (with eggs), lunch (with sauerkraut), or as a snack with rakija.
 It's the centerpiece of every football match, family picnic, and St. Martin's Day feast.

 Slice into a kranjska klobasa — the casing has a slight snap, the interior is coarsely-ground pink-and-white meat with visible bacon fat bits, beech-smoke aroma rising.
 First bite: the casing's snap gives way to a juicy, slightly-crumbly meat texture (the coarse 8-mm grind is distinctive — finer-ground sausages don't have this character).
 The flavor is pure smoked pork with garlic-and-pepper warmth — no fillers, no flavors, no hiding behind spices.
 Mustard's tang cuts the rich fat; horseradish adds nasal heat; dark bread soaks any juices.
 With rakija and a beer, this is the Slovenian football-watching ritual.

 The 75:25 pork-to-bacon ratio is critical — too lean and the sausage is dry, too fatty and it's greasy.
-The semi-frozen grind keeps the bacon fat from smearing (smeared fat = greasy texture).
-The 5-minute mixing develops myosin protein that gives the sausage its characteristic snap.
-The 12-24-hour drying before smoking is essential — wet sausages don't absorb smoke evenly.
+The semi-frozen grind keeps the bacon fat from smearing (smeared fat coats the meat = greasy texture).
+The 5-minute mixing develops myosin protein (salt-solubilized) that binds the batter and gives the sausage its characteristic snap.
+The 12-24-hour drying before smoking is essential — a dry casing absorbs smoke evenly, while a wet one smokes patchily.
 Cold-smoking over beech wood (not oak or hickory) gives the distinctive Carniolan flavor — beech smoke is milder and sweeter.
-Poaching at 80°C (not boiling) keeps the casings intact and the interior juicy.
+Poaching at about 80°C (not boiling) keeps the fat from rendering out violently and the casings from bursting, so the interior stays juicy.

 Variations